DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/measurement_overview.rst

 Interactive Display
 -------------------------

-	user may only be able to edit or add markers after click "Show Interactive Display"
+	You may only be able to edit or add markers after click "Show Interactive Display"

 Markers
 --------------------

-	User may click "+" button to add a new marker.
+	You may click "+" button to add a new marker.

 	Edge Marker:
 		draw a rectangle region, and detect edges in this region